CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 See [./config.md](./config.md#local-development) for more information on configuration options.

 ### Local File Setup

+Below instructions are setting up a local catalog directory.

 * Create a directory to contain all Cortex Resources -  `mkdir spec/`
 * [Resources](#supported-resources) are defined in YAML files with only a single type of per file